leighjohnson/STI-HIV-Model/README.rst

 In Linux the executable is called *stihiv*.

-Further technical notes can be found in the file notes.rtf
+Further technical notes can be found in the file *notes.html*.

 Credits
 -------